Learning from (Failed) Replications: Cognitive Load Manipulations and Charitable Giving

 Source: Journal of Economic Behavior & Organization

 Kessler, Judd, and Stephan Meier.
 "Learning from (Failed) Replications: Cognitive Load Manipulations and Charitable Giving."
-Columbia Business School, 2013.
+Journal of Economic Behavior & Organization 102 (June 2014): 10-13.